-- there are any offences that warrant a Police investigation; - . child protection procedures need to be invoked; - parents/carers require support in order to safeguard their children; - a multi-agency sexual exploitation (MASE) meeting is required; - any of the perpetrators and/or victims require additional support.
-This may require the initiation of an EHA and the offer of early help services.
+- there are any offences that warrant a Police investigation; - child protection procedures need to be invoked; - parents/carers require support in order to safeguard their children; - a Multi-Agency Child Exploitation (MACE) meeting is required; - any of the perpetrators and/or victims require additional support.
+This may require the initiation of an Early Help Pathway to Change assessment and the offer of early help services.